Before your MRI Scan

 At all times during the exam, a technologist will be able to see and hear you.
 Stereo headphones will be available for you to listen to your favorite radio channel, satellite station, or CD.
 Please feel free to bring your personal choice of music with you to the office.

 The exam will take 15 to 25 minutes to complete depending on the type of information your doctor needs.
 It is important to lie completely still while the images are being acquired, as motion will affect the sharpness of the images.

 For those who suffer with claustrophobia, our machine is an open, short-bore MRI scanner.
 This means only the body part being imaged must remain inside the magnet.
 We do our best to keep the scan as short as possible to minimize your time inside the machine.

 Because there are no side effects, you may leave immediately following the procedure.
-The radiologist will study the MR images and report the results to your physician, usually the next day.
+The radiologist will study the magnetic resonance images and report the results to your physician.
+Our goal is to have this information to your doctor by the next business day.
 Your doctor will schedule a time with you to discuss the results of your MRI exam.